chengly70/SCDmodality/README.md

 getShow_DecodeAcc_PC.m -- load single neuron decoding accuracy results saved in mat file IndPCdecode_varyWin_EB_0sSpon.mat (created by running indDecode_PC.m).
 Shows results in Fig 1C for aPC.

-cf_OBaPC.m -- script to show p-values and effect sizes for single neuron decoding: that LDA < SCD < Optim.
+cf_OBaPC.m -- script to show p-values and effect sizes for single neuron decoding: that LDA < SCD < Optim by drug prep.
 Results in Appendix C.

+plot_aPC_sparse.m -- script to show how sparse responses are in a trial (avg) as a percentage of neurons spiking to stim, plotted as a function of time by modality and drug prep -- shown in Appendix B.

 For all 2x2 (pairs) decoding results, the main funciton is: getCalc_AllPairs_decode.m.
 This function calculates the LDA, SCD, and Optim linear decoding on all pairs and saves relevant statistics.
 This file takes A LONG time to run since it loops through all possible pairs, so edit the for-loops accordingly for shorter runs (see comment in file).
 Saves results in Reslt_Pairs_All.mat.